Hearty food, warm welcome; a true English pub

 We've got it all; a proper pint, great wine and everything in between!

-We held our inaugural beer festival 'Swanfest' in August 2015 and showcased 20 local beers from a range of our usual suppliers as well as new ones for you to all test out - the most popular are now stocked in the Swan!
+We held our inaugural beer festival 'Swanfest' in August 2015 and showcased 20 local beers; in 2016 we showcased 25, from a range of our usual suppliers as well as new ones for you to all test out - the most popular are now stocked in the Swan!

-You can even try them out with our new 'beer bats' - have a third of a pint of 3 different beers!
+You can even try them out with our new 'beer flights' - have a third of a pint of 3 different beers all for the price of 1!

 Brewed in Pewsey in Gordon's shed (properly of course!), Shed ales are always popular and change with each barrel.